Are you fed up with your puppy biting fingers and toes?

-Teaching your puppy bite inhibition, and stopping him from biting altogether can take up to 4 weeks to complete successfully, so please be patient (and consistent!).
+Teaching your puppy bite inhibition and stopping him from biting altogether can take up to 4 weeks to complete successfully, so please be patient (and consistent!).

 If your puppy is teething, make sure he has plenty of safe puppy teething rings and bones.
 A teething puppy can never have too many chew bones!

-Spraying your puppy with water (or a mixture of water and lemon juice, or vinegar) each time he bites will be unpleasant for him.
+Spraying your puppy with water (or a mixture of water and lemon juice or vinegar) each time he bites will be unpleasant for him.
 It won't hurt him, but it will make him think twice about biting you!

 At the same time, hold the underside of your puppy's chin with your fingers.
-Don't be too rough with him though, and hold this position for around 15 seconds.
+Don't be too rough with him, though; hold this position for around 15 seconds.

 This won't hurt your puppy, but it will stop him from being able to bite you.

-There are many products to choose from and one in particular is said to be very effective - it comes in a spray and tastes of bitter apples.
+There are many products to choose from, and one, in particular, is said to be very effective.
+It comes in a spray and tastes of bitter apples.

 Personally, I have never used this method.
 I believe it's a cruel practice and would definitely not recommend it.

-Dogs don't like this rattling sound and will respond quite well; however, my research shows me that this 'shake method' should only be carried out by experienced trainers.
+Dogs don't like this rattling sound and will respond quite well.
+However, my research shows me that this 'shake method' should only be carried out by experienced trainers.

 Next time your puppy is mouthing you, yelp and say 'No' and, at the same time, grab the scruff firmly.